ArneBachmann/sos/README.md

 - `sos update` will **not warn** if local changes are present!
 This is a noteworthy exception to the failsafe approach taken for most other commands

-## FAQ ##
-> Q: I don't want to risk data loss in case SOS has some undiscovered bugs.
-What can I do?
->
-> A: Configure SOS to store all versioned files as plain file copies instead of compressed artifacts: `sos offline --plain` for one repository only, or `sos config set compress off` to define a user-preset before going offline.
-Plain repositories simply copy files when branching and/or versioning; note, however, that filenames will be hashed and stored in the metadata file instead (which is human-readable, thankfully).

 ## Hints and Tipps ##
-- Too speed up going offline, use the `sos offline --plain` option: It may reduce the time for going offline by a larger factor (in tests on a small laptop with BTRFS it was 30 times faster due to avoiding Python having to compress all versioned file contents)
+- To save space when going offline, use the option `sos offline --compress`: It may increase the time for going offline by a larger factor (e.g. 10x), but will also reduce the amount of storage needed to version files.
+To enable this option for all offline repositories, use `sos config set compress on`
 - When specifying file patterns including glob markers on the command line, make sure you quote them correctly.
 On linux (bash, sh, zsh), put your patterns into quote (`"`), otherwise the shell will replace file patterns by any matching filenames instead of forwarding the pattern literally to SOS
 - Many commands can be shortened to three, two or even one initial letters
 - It might in some cases be a good idea to go offline one folder higher up in the file tree than your base working folder to care for potential deletions or renames